-London has plenty of cafés, bars and restaurants that let you take it outside.
-Still, for every rose-trimmed terrace there's a caff with tables plonked next to traffic lights – so it helps to know where the good ones are.
-Here's our area-by-area outdoor guide including restaurants in central London as well as retreats by the river.
+London is full of cafés, bars and restaurants that let you take it outside.
+Still, for every rose-trimmed terrace there's a caff with two tables plonked next to traffic lights – so it helps to know where the good outdoor spots are.
+Here's our area-by-area alfresco dining guide, including restaurants in central London.
 Do you agree with our choices?
 Use the comments box below or tweet your suggestions.
-And don't forget to check our guide to the best beer gardens for al fresco drinks.
+And don't forget to check our guide to the best riverside pubs and bars and the best beer gardens for alfresco drinks.

 Outdoor dining in central London

-The only thing better than getting a table inside this Exmouth market hotspot is getting one outside.
-You can request one of the 20-odd alfresco seats, but there are no guarantees, so arrive early to snag a plum spot.
-The three large communal tables, rough-hewn from reclaimed scaffolding, sit under a retractable awning, providing shelter should the heavens open – with the other four, you’ll just have to take your chances.
+The only thing better than getting a table inside this Exmouth Market hotspot is snagging one of the 20-odd alfresco seats outside – arrive early for a plum spot.
+The three large communal tables, rough-hewn from reclaimed scaffolding, sit under a retractable awning, providing shelter should the heavens open; with the other four, you’ll just have to take your chances.
 There’s an extensive selection of deservedly popular small plates and a handful of mains.
 The vibe is laid-back, and service is invariably warm and sunny, even if the weather isn’t.

 Outdoor dining in north London

-The wonderfully secluded back garden at this excellent, family-run tapas restaurant isn’t exactly a secret, but it certainly feels like one.
-Groups of three or more can reserve one of eight larger tables, but couples who hope to stare into each other’s eyes among the flowers will have to get here early to secure one of four smaller tables.
-The owners try to avoid taking bookings if the weather’s looking dodgy, but there’s a new awning to keep off the rain, heaters for chilly nights, and sunshades for the warmest days.Read more
+The secluded back garden at this family-run tapas restaurant isn’t exactly a secret, but it certainly feels like one.
+Groups of three or more can reserve one of eight larger tables, but couples have to try their luck at one of the four smaller tables as walk-ins, and are subject to a two-and-a-half-hour turnaround.
+The owners avoid taking bookings if the weather’s looking dodgy, but if sunshine turns unexpectedly to showers (or, you know, hail), the awning is rolled out and the heaters are switched on.
+Toasty.

 Outdoor dining in east London